JoshDoody/fsn/_success-stories/acree_m.md

 ---
 name: Acree M.
-jobTitle: Senior Copywriter
+job_title: Senior Copywriter
 company:
-industry: Security
+industry:
-headshot:
+headshot: acree_m.jpg
+short_version: >
-excerpt: Taking control of that process and successfully negotiating a great salary affirmed my worth as a professional and spoke volumes about how valuable I am to my company.
+  Taking control of that process and successfully negotiating a great salary affirmed my worth as a professional and spoke volumes about how valuable I am to my company.
+product: Salary Negotiation Coaching
+result_summary:
 ---

+Taking control of that process and successfully negotiating a great salary affirmed my worth as a professional and spoke volumes about how valuable I am to my company.

 I was happy working as a freelance copywriter when an enticing opportunity came along to work for a small company full-time.
 But in order to turn away all of my clients, which was a big risk, the opportunity and salary had to be just right.